Stocks drift after stimulus deal as virus worries still loom

 NEW YORK (AP) — Stocks are drifting in mixed trading on Wall Street Tuesday after Congress finally approved a $900 billion rescue to carry the economy through what's likely to be a bleak winter.

-The S&P 500 was virtually unchanged after the first 15 minutes of trading, a day after worries about a new, potentially more infectious strain of the coronavirus dragged markets through tumultuous trading.
-The Dow Jones Industrial Average was down 98 points, or 0.3%, at 30,117, as of 9:45 a.m.
+The S&P 500 was virtually unchanged, a day after worries about a new, potentially more infectious strain of the coronavirus dragged markets through tumultuous trading.
+The Dow Jones Industrial Average was down 93 points, or 0.3%, at 30,122, as of 10:30 a.m.
 Eastern time, and the Nasdaq composite was 0.5% higher.

 After months of bickering, Congress approved a deal on Monday night to send $600 cash payments to most Americans, give $300 per week to laid-off workers and deliver other aid to businesses struggling under the weight of the pandemic.
 The bill is going to President Donald Trump’s desk for his signature.